campoy/justforfunc/22-perf/post.md

 But what do we do now?
 It seems reasonable that a program that generates fractals spends most of the time, well ... generating fractals!

-There's things we could do to try and optimiza the CPU time, but in this post instead of going that way, we're going to see what other things we can do to speed up the program without changing the `pixel` function.
+There's things we could do to try and optimize the CPU time, but in this post instead of going that way, we're going to see what other things we can do to speed up the program without changing the `pixel` function.